TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Discussion

 \section{Discussion}

-See below for the observed strengths and weaknesses of adding a Topological layer to a Transformer-based model:

-\subsection{Improvement with TDA is not random}
+\subsection{Improvement with TDA is Not Random}

-As RoBERTa is a black-box model, to confirm that TopRoBERTa's performance is not due to training with the right kind of ``noise,'' we compare with Gaussian models - Gaussian-BERT \& Gaussian-RoBERTa.
-The hypothesis is that if TopRoBERTa's performance is due to noise, then Gaussian models trained on noise should perform similarly.
-We observe from Tables \ref{tab:tb_results}, \ref{tab:syn_results}, and \ref{tab:m_results} that Gaussian-BERT underperforms BERT for both datasets, however Gaussian-RoBERTa underperforms RoBERTa for TuringBench but outperforms on the SynSciPass and M4 datasets, which are the more heterogeneous datasets.
-While TopBERT and TopRoBERTa consistently outperform their base models for 2 out of 3 datasets.
-Thus, based on the performance of TopRoBERTa and TopBERT, their improvement is not random.
+Since RoBERTa is a black-box model, to confirm that {\sc TopFormer}'s performance is not due to training with the right kind of ``noise,'' we compare with the Gaussian model - Gaussian-RoBERTa.
+The hypothesis is that if TDA's performance is due to noise, then the Gaussian models trained on noise should perform similarly.
+We observe from Tables \ref{tab:llm_results}, \ref{tab:syn_results}, and \ref{tab:m_results} that Gaussian-RoBERTa underperforms for both OpenLLMText and Mixset and marginally improves by 1\% for the SynSciPass dataset.
+While Gaussian-BERT underperforms for all 3 datasets in Table \ref{tab:bert}.
+However, {\sc TopFormer} w/ BERT outperforms their base models for 2 out of 3 datasets, improving by a larger margin on the Mixset dataset (5\%, Table \ref{tab:bert}).
+In addition, we observe that the baseline SOTA deepfake AA models - GPT-who and Contra-BERT underperform in the task.
+Finally, {\sc TopFormer} is the only model that was able to consistently outperform all other models.
+Thus, the large decrease in performance in the Gaussian models for the 3 datasets, suggests that our TDA-based techniques performances are not by chance.